 Looking for a fun way to beat the heat and take in the sights?
 Enjoy an 8-minute ride to the top of Sulphur Mountain on the Banff Gondola.
 Take a stroll along the 360-degree viewing platform, venture out along the boardwalk trail, or immerse yourselves in the interactive exhibits.
 With plenty of dining options available, you can also enjoy your peak views with peak cuisine!

-This summer, visiting the Banff Gondola is even easier with the Free Banff Gondola Shuttle.
-This service runs daily every hour from July 3 to September 13.
+This summer, visiting the Banff Gondola is even easier with the Free Banff Gondola Shuttle, included in your daily ticket to ride the gondola.
+This service runs daily every hour from July 1 to September 4.
 Pick-ups and drop-offs are at the Banff Information Kiosk (Banff Train Station) and the Elk + Avenue Hotel along Banff Avenue.
 You can find the full schedule here.

 *Please note parking at the Banff Gondola is limited